-So now we have an understanding of the economy from a fundamental perspective, and that:
+So now we have an understanding of the South African economy from a fundamental perspective, that:

-The exchange rate is a adjusting mechanism, and

-based on South Africa's comparative change in labour cost and productivity, that there needs to be an adjustment to the exchange rate to compensate for this.

-- If we analyze the economy as a business, we have been running at a loss for a considerable period of time, and this shortfall is mostly being funded by short-term foreign inflows. - While there has been GDP growth, it has not been healthy growth but rather a growth of debt.
+- The exchange rate is an adjusting mechanism, and based on South Africa's comparative change in labour cost and productivity, there has needed to be an adjustment to the Rand exchange rate to compensate for this. - If we analyze the economy as a business, we have been running at a loss for a considerable period of time, and this shortfall is mostly being funded by short-term foreign inflows. - While there has been GDP growth, it has largely not been healthy growth but rather a growth of debt.